GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/3-exercise-organize-code-single-file-namespace.md

 > [!NOTE]
 > You must use an IDE, such as Visual Studio Code, to implement multi-file namespaces and modules.
 It is not possible to do this in the TypeScript Playground.
 Before completing the exercise, see the **Lab setup** section later in this module for more information about setting up a development environment in Visual Studio Code.

-To define a single file namespace:
+Complete the steps to define a single file namespace:

 1. Download the starting workspace for the exercise at [LINK TO \code\module-07\m07-exercise-start] and edit the file **module07_exercise.ts**.
 This file contains three functions.
 You'll notice that there is a naming conflict because two of the functions have the same name.
 You'll solve this problem by organizing the functions into namespaces.
 2. Define a new namespace by using the `namespace` keyword followed by the namespace name.
 You can define as many namespaces as needed within a single TypeScript file.
 Define two namespaces named `Greetings` and `GreetingsWithLength`.